 This example covers an registration authority certificate private key and user certificates’ private keys stored in an HSM.
 This example assumes a configured HSM.
 Your HSM will have a provider name, for example “HSM_Vendor’s Key Storage Provider.”

 If you plan to run your FAS server in a virtualized environment, check with your HSM vendor about hypervisor support.

 Step 1.
-During initial setup of FAS using the administration console, complete only the first two steps: “Deploy certificate templates” and “Setup Certificate Authority.”
+During initial setup of FAS using the administration console, complete only the first two steps: “Deploy certificate templates” and “Set up a certificate authority.”

 Step 2: Consult your HSM vendor’s documentation to determine what your HSM’s ProviderName value should be.
 If your HSM uses CAPI, the provider might be referred to in the documentation as a Cryptographic Service Provider (CSP).
 If your HSM uses CNG, the provider might be referred to as a Key Storage Provider (KSP).

 Step 3: Edit the config file as follows: